 Sweet Pepper Varieties To Grow

+cv.
 Ariane – a typical Sweet Pepper.
 Grows rapidly.
 It is a short-jointed variety with an ‘open plant habit’.
-Good sized fruits, said by SimplySeeds to have thick walls most fruits of which are 4-lobed.
+Good sized fruits, said to have thick walls most fruits of which are 4-lobed.
 Harvested from green to deep orange which indicates its full maturity.

-Buy 10 seeds from SimplySeeds (cv.
-Ariane).
+cv.
 New Ace is a sweet pepper variety that produces full bodied red fruits.
 Most growers prefer to pick them throughout their ripening period and the dark green form is highly attractive.
 Said to be thick walled.
 Has a good, sweet taste and ideal for cooking or salads.

-Purchase from SimplySeeds (cv.
-New Ace).
+cv.
 Sweet Banana is a variety of mildly sweet but 8 inch long peppers.
 They turn from a pale green to pale yellow.
-Claimed by SimplySeeds to be not as productive as their F1 varieties but enjoyable to grow all the same.
-Purchase from SimplySeeds (cv.
-Sweet Banana).
+Claimed to be not as productive as their F1 varieties but enjoyable to grow all the same.